thingsboard/thingsboard.github.io/_includes/docs/pe/user-guide/custom-translation.md

 * TOC
 {:toc}

-ThingsBoard Custom translation feature allows you to upload alternatives to existing language translations and extend the translation to specific GUI elements on the dashboards.
+The Custom translation feature of the ThingsBoard allows you to add new languages not currently listed, enhance the translation of existing ones, and perform translation for specific GUI elements on dashboards.

 Go to the "Custom translation" tab of the "White labeling" page.
 On this page, you will find the current list of available languages and their translation progress indicated in percentages.
 While not all translations are complete to 100%, our team is constantly working on improving and expanding the list.

 ![image](/images/user-guide/custom-translation/main-page-1-pe.png)

-If you cannot find the language you need in the list, you have the option to add it and download a custom translation.
-You can customize each language according to your needs, download the existing translation language file in JSON format, or delete the language using the corresponding buttons.
+On the custom translation page, you can customize any language according to your needs, download an existing language translation file in JSON format, or delete a language using the respective buttons.

 {% capture difference %}
 **Please note:**